blockwatch-cc/tzgo/README.md

 }
 ```

-Since Micheline value encoding is quite verbose and can be ambiguous, TzGo supports **unfolding** of raw Micheline into key/value maps using the following Go types and a few access helpers like the `Map()`, `GetInt64()`, `GetAddress()` functions.
+Since Micheline value encoding is quite verbose and can be ambiguous, TzGo supports **unfolding** of raw Micheline using the following TzGo wrapper types and their helper functions like `Map()`, `GetInt64()`, `GetAddress()`:

-- `Type` a simple or complex primitive representing annotated type info
+- `Type` is a TzGo wrapper for simple or complex primitives which contain annotated type info
-- `Value` a simple or complex primitive representing a Micheline value in combination with its Type
+- `Value` is a TzGo wrapper for simple or complex primitives representing Micheline values in combination with their Type
-- `Key` a special comparable value that is used as key in maps and bigmaps
+- `Key` is a TzGo wrapper for special comparable values that are used as maps or bigmap keys

-Sometimes values are packed into byte sequences using the Michelson PACK instruction and it is desirable to unpack them before processing (e.g. to retrieve UFT8 strings or nested records).
-TzGo supports `Unpack()` and `UnpackAll()` functions on primitives and values and can detect data types of packed data necessary for unfolding.
+Sometimes Micheline values have been packed into byte sequences with the Michelson PACK instruction and it is desirable to unpack them before processing (e.g. to retrieve UFT8 strings or nested records).
+TzGo supports `Unpack()` and `UnpackAll()` functions on primitives and values and also detects the internal type of packed data which is necessary for unfolding.

 ### Examples